vwellmo57/CircuitPython/README.md

 #### Objective
 Count the number of times a button has been pressed on an LCD.
 #### Lessons
-How to use an LCD with the Metro Express as well as how to use a button
+How to use an LCD with the Metro Express as well as how to use a button.
+I learned about more kinds of variables and how to use them.
 #### Important Code
 `ButtonLCD.py`
 ``` python